celsiusR/Pewlett-Hackard-Analysis/Readme.md

 ​			Whilst PH does not have an adequate number of mentors, it could devise a systematic program of scheduling and subject matter to progressively mentor its employees eligible for a mentorship program, based on the type of mentoring.

-SQL Query to show the number of mentors avaialble given the criteria from the mentorship table:
+SQL Query to show the number of mentors available given the criteria from the mentorship table:
 <b>select * from mentorship_eligibility = 1549;</b>